 A Family Secret Inspired A New Book About Leprosy

 In 1998, NPR correspondent Pam Fessler learned a family secret that had been covered up for 63 years: Her husband's grandfather had leprosy.
-Her father-in-law revealed that he had returned from school one day to discover that his dad had simply disappeared, taken by public health authorities from their home in New York to the national leprosarium of the United States in Carville, Louisiana.
+Her father-in-law revealed that he had returned from school one day to discover that his dad had simply disappeared, taken by public health authorities from their home in New York to the national leprosarium of the United States in Carville, La.
 He was confined there for the rest of his life.

 Astounded, Fessler began digging into one of the most dreaded diseases in history.

-Back when Koll's father was whisked away in 1935, many people believed — incorrectly — that leprosy meant someone was cursed, highly contagious and that their fingers and toes would soon fall off.
+Back when Morris Koll was whisked away in 1935, many people believed — incorrectly — that leprosy meant someone was cursed, highly contagious and that their fingers and toes would soon fall off.
 A diagnosis would lead to being ostracized and quarantined for life, even in the United States.

-Now, the disease is called by the less stigmatizing name of Hansen's in honor of the scientist who discovered the bacterium that causes it.
+Now the disease is called by the less stigmatizing name of Hansen's in honor of the scientist who discovered the bacterium that causes it.
 Because widely available treatments can avert or reverse the symptoms, which include discolored skin patches, nerve numbness and loss of sensation, the number of cases has plummeted.
 These days, 250,000 new cases are diagnosed each year, mostly in India, Brazil and Indonesia, with about 200 in the United States.

-The story of Carville, which was founded as the Louisiana Leper home in 1894, gave Fessler a window into the evolution of this disease.
-It remained in its original location until what was then called the Gillis W. Long Hansen's Disease Center was moved to Baton Rouge in the late 1990s, though the Carville location itself continued to house patients until 2015.
-We spoke to Fessler about her newly published book, Carville's Cure: Leprosy, Stigma, and the Fight for Justice and the relevance this story holds today.
+The story of Carville, which was founded as the Louisiana Leper Home in 1894, gave Fessler a window into the evolution of this disease.
+It remained in its original location until what was then called the Gillis W. Long Hansen's Disease Center was moved to Baton Rouge in the late 1990s, though the Carville location continued to house patients until 2015.
+We spoke to Fessler about her newly published book, Carville's Cure: Leprosy, Stigma, and the Fight for Justice, and the relevance this story holds today.

 If Hansen's is curable, why do new cases occur?